carla-ng/my-personal-website/README.md

 ## To Do List / Possible Future Improvements and Features
 * Add animations
-* Add button to take user back to the top of the current page
 * Add Resume download
 * Perform all relevant tests (NO tests have been performed yet!)
 * Dark theme